juan-kabbali/ezproxy-login-views/README.md

 # Login-Views
-This repository contains different interfaces for ezproxy login interface.
+This repository contains different interfaces for ezproxy login web GUI.
 Each branch is a different interface.